A BOXER’S TRAINING DIET

 During a workout, you create small tears in your muscles.
 Your muscle fibers undergo “trauma” which is also called muscle injury.
 In order to rebuild and recover, cells known as satellite cells become activated and join together to repair the damage, resulting in increased muscle mass.
 This is the process by which your muscles grow, called muscle protein synthesis.
 Amino acids, the building blocks of protein, are an integral part of this process, which is why protein intake must be adequate in a boxer diet and is especially crucial after a workout.

 Although carbohydrates don’t play a direct role in muscle repair, they are also important after a workout in order to replenish the body’s glycogen stores.
 Historically, it was believed that the post-workout window to replenish protein and nutrients used up during a workout was only 30 minutes.
 Recent evidence has shown that our muscles are able to successfully rebuild and repair for hours post-exercise, some studies even suggest the window to be up to three (3) hours.
 Whether you have a post-workout snack or a full meal, just ensure that you consume both protein and carbohydrates, along with plenty of water and fluids to replenish electrolytes lost in sweat.
-(Source 1, Source 2)
+(Sources 1 &2)

-Now that we understand how nutrition supports a boxer’s performance—even if your boxing ring is your home, FightCamp fam—let’s talk about foods!
+Now that we understand how nutrition for boxers supports performance—even if your boxing ring is your home, FightCamp fam—let’s talk about foods!

 1 banana, apple, pear, or orange*